KaleyKrim/data-service-helper/README.md

 ## AWS RDS Data Service Wrapper

-A simple wrapper for the AWS javascript SDK's AWS.RDSDataService for experimentation/testing convenience.
+A simple wrapper for AWS javascript SDK RDSDataService for aurora serverless experimentation/testing convenience.

+Defaults to latest API version.
 Does not include batchExecuteStatement method or parameters.

 ## Usage